Model cited by White House predicts 201,000 coronavirus deaths by October

 (CNN) - If you go by a COVID-19 model often cited by the White House, there will be an upswing in the U.S. daily death toll this fall.

-If you go by a COVID-19 model often cited by the White House, there will be an upswing in the U.S. daily death toll this fall.
-(Source: CNN)

-A mix of early re-openings and disregard for personal safety measures has the Institute for Health Metrics and Evaluation increasing its projections.
+A mix of early re-openings and disregard for personal safety measures has the

 "States are not opening gently.
 They're opening with lots of crowds, with lack of face masks,” said Dr. Rochelle Walensky with Massachusetts General Hospital.